kabirnayeem99/ecassion/README.md

 `flutter doctor -v`

 This project uses `Freezed` code generator for its data classes.
-You need to first generate the freezed files by running-
+You need first to generate the freezed files by running-

 `flutter pub run build_runner build`

-Then you need to open a simulator by running-
+Then you can open a simulator by running-

 `open -a simulator`

-Or you need to open an Android Emulator-
+Or an Android Emulator-

 `/Users/username/Library/Android/sdk/emulator/emulator -avd emulator_name -netdelay none -netspeed full`